achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

        3.Robust Scaler

-       4.Q-Q plot is used to check whether feature is guassian or normal distributed
+       4.Q-Q plot is used to check whether feature is guassian or normal distributed  required for linear regression,logistic regression to improve performance

            a.Guassian Transformation